 Want to see a demonstration of David performing it?
 Check out the link below.
 Do keep in mind that the box he is demonstrating is the one he designed, and made by Owens.
 You will only see the effect.
 The box we are selling is the same box, but decorated with decals:

 Effect: The sides of a box can be disassembled and shown totally empty in a very casual manner.
 The magician can show the red outside of the box, and turns it inside out to show the yellow interior.
 Yet, a production of silks or small objects can be made from the seemingly empty box.

-We do not know when these will be in, and cannot promise a date of delivery.
-Do know that clicking on the shopping cart will RESERVE one for you.
 The photos below are from ONE box.
 One side of the box is red, the other side is yellow -one side is the inside of the box, and the other the outside of the box.
 If you are not familiar with the effect, please go to YouTube or Google a demonstration.